-As you continue your journey you will take in the moon-like landscape of the Reykjanes Peninsula, filled with lava rock and precious Icelandic moss.
+As you continue your journey, you will take in the moon-like landscape of the Reykjanes Peninsula, filled with lava rock and precious Icelandic moss.

-You will then arrive in Reykjavik where the night is yours.
-You could head out for dinner, check out the glowing streets against a winter backdrop, or if conditions are good, you could go for a walk with your eyes towards the sky, in a hunt for the Northern Lights.
+You will then arrive in Reykjavik, where the night is yours.
+You could head out for dinner, check out the glowing streets against a winter backdrop, or if conditions are good, you could go for a walk with your eyes towards the sky in a hunt for the Northern Lights.

 Today is all about exploring the many wonders of the city of Reykjavik.

-Reykjavik is home to many museums and galleries, and you could easily spend the day travelling between them.
+Reykjavik is home to many museums and galleries, and you could easily spend the day traveling between them.
 You could begin your day with a walk around town.
 A great place to start is the Hallgrimskirkja Church.